kieras/cbn-trello-analysis/README.md

     ```
 3. Create a folder to store the keys nedded:
     ```
-    mkdir $home/cbn-metrics-keys
+    sudo mkdir $home/cbn-metrics-keys
     ```
-4. If you already have cloned from github the `cbn-trello-analysis` project on your personal computer, create the file requested (`jeys.json`) upload them and the service account json file( `cbn-trello-metrics-sa.json` previously created on the Credentials - Google section) on cloudshell to the folder `$home/cbn-metrics-keys` created.
+4. If you already have cloned from github the `cbn-trello-analysis` project on your personal computer, create the file requested (`keys.json`) upload them and the service account json file( `cbn-trello-metrics-sa.json` previously created on the Credentials - Google section) on cloudshell to the folder `$home/cbn-metrics-keys` created.
     *If you don't have cloned:*
     ```
      git clone https://$GIT_USER:$GIT_PASSWORD@github.com/kieras/cbn-trello-analysis